kwiecien/gitty/commands.md

 -   HEAD^^^ is the 0c5975a commit
 -   HEAD~3 is also the 0c5975a commit
 -   HEAD^^^2 is the 4c9749e commit (this is the grandparent's (HEAD^^) second parent (^2))

+# git reset

+Reverting creates a new commit that reverts or undos a previous commit.
+Resetting, on the other hand, **erases** commits!

+    git reset <reference-to-commit>

+`git reset` can be used to:

+-   move the HEAD and current branch pointer to the referenced commit
+-   erase commits
+-   move committed changes to the staging index
+-   unstage committed changes

+##### Git Reset's Flags

+The way that Git determines if it erases, stages previously committed changes, or unstages previously committed changes is by the flag that's used.
+The flags are:

+-   `--mixed` running `git reset --mixed HEAD^` will take the changes made in the last commit and move them to the **working directory**
+-   \--soft  running `git reset --soft HEAD^` will take the changes made in the last commit and move them to the **Staging Index**
+-   \--hard running `git reset --hard HEAD^` will take the changes made in the last commit and **erases** them